setzler/PanelReg/README.md

 ### Overview

-This package estimates panel regression models, which are models of the form,
+This package simulates and estimates a class of panel regression models of the form,
 $y_{it} = x_{it}' \beta + w_{it}' \gamma + \epsilon_{it} + \nu_{it}$.
 The parameter of interest is $\beta$, $x_{it}$ is the vector of endogenous regressors, $w_{it}$ is the vector of exogenous covariates,